 Angular

-A ScrollDrawRef class integrates with Angular's component lifecycle — no peer dependency on @angular/core is required in the library.
+All v2 APIs are available as class-based Refobjects that integrate with Angular's component lifecycle.
+No peer dependency on @angular/core is required in the library.

 hero.component.ts